Helpful Tips for Managing Separation Anxiety in Dogs

 How long can you leave a dog at home?

 Unlike puppies, adult dogs can survive a little longer at home alone.
-But, the general rule of thumb is around four to six hours alone, but most dogs will learn to adapt to your routine over time.
-Need to be gone longer?
-Think about adding another pet to your home to give your dog a buddy, or make plans to come home halfway through the day.
+The general rule of thumb is around four to six hours alone, but most dogs will learn to adapt to your routine over time.

 Can I train a dog to not be clingy?

 For the most part, yes.
-By working with a behaviour specialist, or investing in training, you can help your dog avoid separation anxiety.
+By working with a behaviour specialist or investing in training, you can help your dog avoid separation anxiety with behaviour modification.

 Written by